opendp/tumult-docs/public/analytics/dev/_sources/howto-guides/bigquery/bigquery-setup.rst.txt

 using SQL.

-Now that we've set up our environment in BigQuery, let's move on to the :ref:`next part<bigquery inputs and outputs>` of the topic guide and see how we would modify a simple Tumult Analtyics program to be able to run in BigQuery.
+Now that we've set up our environment in BigQuery, let's move on to the :ref:`next part<bigquery inputs and outputs>` of the topic guide and see how we would modify a simple Tumult Analytics program to be able to run in BigQuery.